Trump uses inflammatory racial rhetoric about Harris. How that plays in 2024.

 California Sen. Laphonza Butler is the only Black woman currently in the Senate, and only the third in the history of the U.S. She’s also a close ally of Vice President Harris who worked on her 2020 presidential campaign.
 In an interview last week, before Mr. Trump’s most recent comments, she said that Mrs. Clinton’s experience had taught Democrats that they can’t get “distracted” by Mr. Trump’s rhetoric and must stay focused on their own message.

-“The bullying tactics that former President Trump has used consistently since he was winning in 2016 – the name calling, the leering –we’ve seen it,” she said.
+“The bullying tactics that former President Trump has used consistently since he was winning in 2016 – the name calling, the leering – we’ve seen it,” she says.
 “Let’s move on.”

 “The more time you spend trying to counteract crazy, the less time you spend talking with the American people” about issues they actually care about, Senator Butler adds.

 But other Harris allies see a necessity in pushing back.
-Bakari Sellers, who served as Ms. Harris’ 2020 presidential campaign national co-chairman, said Mr. Trump’s latest remarks made it clear who he was.
-“Everyone who votes for Donald Trump is not a racist – but Donald Trump is a racist,” he said.
+Bakari Sellers, who served as Ms. Harris’ 2020 presidential campaign national co-chairman, says Mr. Trump’s latest remarks made it clear who he was.
+“Everyone who votes for Donald Trump is not a racist – but Donald Trump is a racist,” he says.
 “He is the one who’s injecting the race card.
 It’s funny that they always accuse Democrats of playing identity politics and injecting race.
 He’s the one who literally is.
 He questioned her identity as a black woman.”

 Mr. Sellers was a surrogate for Mrs. Clinton’s 2016 campaign, when first lady Michelle Obama famously coined the line, “When they go low, we go high.”
 It quickly became a mantra for Mrs. Clinton and her campaign.
 But Mr. Sellers says things have changed since then.